Searchlight Airport

 Searchlight Airport (FAA LID: 1L3) is a public use airport owned by the U.S. Bureau of Land Management and located two nautical miles (4 km) south of Searchlight, in Clark County, Nevada, United States.
 The airport is approximately 70 mi south of Las Vegas.

 History

 The United States Air Force built the airstrip in the early 1950s, as an emergency alternate paved airstrip for Nellis Air Force Base.

 The airport was operated by Clark County Department of Aviation until 2006.

-Bill and Joan Turnbull of Seattle, Washington bought the roughly 40-acre property out of foreclosure in 2015 with the intent of developing a residential airpark and commercial airport.
+Bill and Joan Turnbull of Seattle, Washington, bought the roughly 40-acre property out of foreclosure in 2015 with the intent of developing a residential airpark and commercial airport.

 Facilities and aircraft

 Searchlight Airport covers an area of 179 acres (72 ha) at an elevation of 3,413 feet (1,040 m) above mean sea level.
 It has one runway designated 16/34 with an asphalt surface measuring 5,040 by 70 feet (1,536 x 21 m).
 It offers no services and is uncontrolled, unmanned, and unlighted.
+In 2024, runway 16/34 was said to be "closed indefinitely for repairs".
 For the 12-month period ending January 31, 2011, the airport had 300 general aviation aircraft operations, an average of 25 per month.